 N I luv ur hare!

 The educational standards on display here are so staggeringly low that it’s no wonder you are unable to grasp the fact that this young woman is either a)photoshopped or b)in possession of a large inheritance that has been spent on structurally unsound plastic surgery.
-As she is taking the photo in a particularly unattractive bathroom, I will guess the latter.
+As she is taking the photo in a particularly unattractive and poorly outfitted bathroom, I would venture to guess the former.
 You are all cretins, and I despair for the human race.
 You have no need of us to bring you low.
-You do it yourselves.
+You do it to yourselves.

 Albert sighed, took a large mouthful of vodka, highlighted what he’d just written, and hit delete.
 He glanced longingly at the hat hung from a hook above his neatly made bed, then looked back at the screen.
 Dismemberment was looking pretty good.
-Just reading this drivel was causing his brain cells to shrivel, and the vat of vodka he was getting through each day was nowhere near enough to scrub his brain of all the pouting lips, flexing muscles, and text speak he was wading through.
-Yes, it was harmless.
+Just reading this drivel was causing his brain cells to shrivel, and the vat of vodka he was getting through each day was nowhere near enough to scrub his mind of all the pouting lips, flexing muscles, and text speak he was wading through.
+Yes, all that posing was harmless.
 But it was also so pointless.
 And so was what he was doing.
+Pointless, at any rate.
+Harmless … eh.
+Not harmful enough, in his mind.

 Ur all stoopid, he typed.
 Shes a dog.
 He thought about it for a moment, then added a crying with laughter face and hit send.